 It might be fairly unassuming, coming from the Pokémon with the distant stare known as Slowpoke, but Slowbro is another great evolution that expands on what makes the original so good, while also having some interesting implications for the actual process of evolution.
 To this day, while we know that a Shellder must clamp on the tail of a Slowpoke to create a Slowbro, we never discover why the Shellder then takes on a different form.

 Perhaps the Pokémon attached to Slowpoke’s tail is actually a form of Cloyster, or maybe it’s all one ‘mon, with the parasitic Shellder unable to survive without Slowbro.
-Either way, we adore the lazy but earnest nature of Slowbro, and surprisingly it’s no slouch either, with a great movepool mixing water and psychic attacks and a huge defence stat.
+Either way, we adore the lazy but earnest nature of Slowbro, and surprisingly it’s no slouch either, with a great movepool mixing water and psychic attacks and a huge defense stat.
 To confuse things even further, the form of Shellder changes even more when Slowpoke evolves into either Slowking, Galarian Slowbro, or Galarian Slowking.
 We don’t know what’s going on, but we love it.
 Read our guide to the best psychic Pokémon in Pokémon Go for more.

 While a lot of the first generation of pokémon can be considered a little…silly, Sugimori and the gang took things very seriously when creating the bug Pokémon with weapons for arms known as Sycther’ It’s always given a very imposing impression, and the fact it’s so tough to find in Pokémon Red and Blue’s Safari Zone only adds to the mysticism surrounding the creature.